-Made from lambs who are between 10 and 12 months old, the meat is cut into four pieces and placed on a metal skewer.
+Made from lambs which are between ten and twelve months old, the meat is cut into four pieces and placed on a metal skewer.
 Seasoned with just a touch of salt and/or pepper, the meat roasts for several hours, locking in juices thanks to the antikristo cages it rests on.

 Kavroulaki explains “It is easy to prepare and roast since it doesn’t need much attention,” noting that “the animal is given enough time to secrete its juices and develop many different flavors because the salt dehydrates it and produces a crispy skin.”

-The food historian also says that the meat, in traditional Cretan style, is served very simply, with just bread and wine, with perhaps Horta, or wild greens, alongside.
-For dessert, she says that a bit of cheese and honey at the end of a meal would be the perfect way to enjoy this dish.
+The food historian also says that the meat, in traditional Cretan style, is served in a simple manner with only bread and wine and maybe Horta, or wild greens, on the side.
+For dessert, according to Kavroulaki, a bit of cheese and honey at the end of a meal would be the perfect way to end the meal.

-And as with so many other aspects of Greek life, its roots stretch far back into history.
-Homer even mentions a similar method in his work the Iliad, in which meat the men prepare is then cut into small pieces, skewered and roasted over a fire.
+As with so many other aspects of Greek life, its roots stretch far back into history.
+Homer even mentions a similar method in his work the Iliad, in which meat the men prepare is then cut into small pieces, skewered, and roasted over a fire.

 Antikristo found in select Greek restaurants

 Over the years, fortunately, the grilling method changed from one of necessity to pleasure.
-And now antikristo can be found in many parts of Greece.
+Nowadays, antikristo can be found in many parts of Greece.